jsom1/jsom1.github.io/_walkthroughs/Lame.md

 There are 4 open ports and services:

-1. **FTP** running on port 21.
+- **FTP** running on port 21.
 I know that vsftpd 2.3.4 is vulnerable (from another box), and anonymous login is allowed.
 It will be interesting to see what we can get with that.

-2. **SSH** running on port 22.
+- **SSH** running on port 22.
 I have already tried to exploit OpenSSH in another box but didn't succeed.
 I'll probably leave it out at first.

-3. **Netbios-ssn** running on port 139.
+- **Netbios-ssn** running on port 139.
 Apparently, the version of Samba is between 3.X and 4.X.

-4. **Netbios-ssn** running on port 445.
+- **Netbios-ssn** running on port 445.

 I don't know what Netbios-ssn is, so let's have a look on the internet.\\
-The SMB protocol authorize the communication between processes; it's the protocol that allows applications and services of computers on a network to communicate.
+The **SMB** protocol authorizes the communication between processes; it's the protocol that allows applications and services of computers on a network to communicate.
 The protocol *speaks different dialects*: for example, Common Internet File System (CIFS) is a specific implementation of SMB that allows to share files.\\
 The dialect **Samba** is an implementation of Microsoft Active Directory that allows non-Windows machines to communicate with a Windows network.
 In a nutshell, SMB is a protocol used to share files on a network and uses 2 TCP ports: 139 and 445.\\
 **Port 139**: used by SMB to work over **NetBIOS** (NetBIOS is a transport layer that allows Windows machines to communicate on the same network).\\
 **Port 445**: used by more recent versions of SMB (>Windows 2000) on top of a TCP stack, allowing SMB to work on the internet.\\
 It seems that the older and more recent versions of SMB are running on this machine.

-Finally, we also get information on the target OS, detected as Unix/Linux (although we knew it from HTB).
+Finally, we also get information on the target OS, detected as being Unix/Linux (although we knew it from HTB).
 Great, we know where to look for vulnerabilities!

 ## 2. Find and exploit vulnerabilities